China property developers pull down shutters, hoard cash

-HONG KONG, Sept 19 (Reuters) - China’s biggest property developers are sitting on $25 billion in cash as they prepare for a possible credit crunch and another round of crackdowns on real estate speculation.
+HONG KONG (Reuters) - China’s biggest property developers are sitting on $25 billion in cash as they prepare for a possible credit crunch and another round of crackdowns on real estate speculation.

 China’s property sector is a pillar of growth in the world’s second biggest economy, accounting for 15 percent of the gross domestic product in the first half of the year.
 China data released on Wednesday showed new home prices in August rose at the fastest pace in 2-1/2 years strengthening the case for government cooling measures.

-Reuters has analysed data on 76 Chinese property developers that reported June-quarter results, and found that while their cash and short-term investments spiked, their capital spending plans were more conservative.
+Reuters has analyzed data on 76 Chinese property developers that reported June-quarter results, and found that while their cash and short-term investments spiked, their capital spending plans were more conservative.

 Thomson Reuters StarMine SmartEstimate data shows China’s real estate management and development companies’ total capital expenditures are expected to fall 11 percent in the next 12 months, a sharp contrast with property peers in the broader Asia-Pacific region where capex is forecast to rise 6.6 percent.